xmos/lib_xua/doc/rst/sw_mixer.rst

     of producing the desired result.
 Product developers may only want to expose a subset of this functionality to their end users.

-Whilst using the XMOS Host control example application, consider the example of setting the mixer to perform a loop-back from analogue inputs 1 & 2 to analogue outputs 1 & 2.
+Whilst using the `XMOS` host control example application, consider the example of setting the mixer to perform a loop-back from analogue inputs 1 & 2 to analogue outputs 1 & 2.

 .. note::